December 24, 2015

 Getting on at a well-known blog isn't exactly a walk in the park.
 I myself simply used the cold call approach but had some other published writings to show as experience in the field.
 If you are new to blogging and want to guest blog I suggest you start your own blog first so you have something to share when the time comes.
 Be sure to write with your users in mind and remember to just be yourself.
 No one wants to read content with zero personality.

 Blogging creates new links and content which is indexed by search engines if done correctly.
 Blogging often promotes "sharability" as well as better SEO for your website.
 The more optimized your content is for SEO the better your content will show when being searched by any given user.
 SEO is a completely huge topic that I won't dive into now but just know that it is indeed important and worth doing a little research on.
 Luckily enough for many of us, there are some great tools to make SEO a breeze.

 At Web-Crunch, we use the Yoast SEO plugin to optimize all blog posts and pages for better SEO.
 Doing this manually would be a challenge and very time-consuming, but because we use WordPress, the Yoast SEO plugin is an essential tool in our arsenal.

 Out of the box, WordPress is already pretty SEO friendly but adding this new layer of control allows you to craft how search engines will display your content so more users can see it.
-Sites like Twitter, Facebook, and many others all link content in different ways.
-This often requires more time to craft the right imagery, headlines, and meta text to display for each specific application.
+Sites like Twitter, Facebook, and many others all link to the content in different ways.
+This often requires more time to craft the right imagery, headlines, and meta-text to display for each specific application.

 There are other options for SEO out there so do your research and choose whatever works best for you.